mncrowe/QGDipoles.jl/README.md

 ## Examples and Documentation

 See `examples/` for example scripts and `docs/documentation.md` for information on how to use this package and how it works.
-Full documetation is available at ...
+Full documetation is available [here](https://mncrowe.github.io/QGDipoles.jl).

 ## Files